favyen/miris/README.md

 This produces several intermediate outputs in `logs/shibuya/16/0.9/`, which the implementation will reuse on future runs in case an error happens.
-(If you change something, you may need to delete these intermediates.)
+(If you change something and want to re-execute, you may need to delete these intermediates.)
 The final output object tracks are produced at `logs/shibuya/16/0.9/final.json`.

 Evaluation